 All qualified nurses working in the oncology field.

-Advocates working for a recognised Patient Advocacy Groups are eligible for membership – must provide their updated CV in English and a letter from the Patient Advocacy Group they represent confirming their involvement.
+Volunteers or employees of nationally / internationally recognised Patient Advocacy Groups, who do not fall in to any other professional membership category are eligible for Patient Advocate membership.
+Individuals must provide an up to date CV in English, and a letter from the Patient Advocacy Group they represent confirming their involvement.

 If you are a qualified healthcare professional with an interest and educational background in oncology and/or science, but do not fall in to one of the above groups, you may still be eligible for membership.
 When applying for membership you will need to submit your CV in English for the Membership Committee to review your application.